uisautomation/django-ucamwebauth/README.md

 ## Additional Config Settings

-Extra settings which can be used to fine tune the performance of Django-Pyroven include.
-The details of these can be found in the Raven WLS protocol documentation, [here](http://raven.cam.ac.uk/project/waa2wls-protocol.txt).
+Extra settings which can be used to fine tune the performance of django-pyroven include:

 ```python
 PYROVEN_MAX_CLOCK_SKEW = ''